slamora/brackets-wiki/Brackets-Smoke-Tests.md

 * Quit the app and restart - project properly restored

 **TODO:** Should we add basic file operations (e.g. Save)?
 Those are obviously key workflows, but we do have unit tests for them.
+**TODO:** Should we add smoke tests for unofficial features (find/replace, find in files, quick open), or wait till they become official?